INFORMSJoC/2024.0979/README.md

 The source code is distributed under the MIT License.
 See `LICENSE`.

-The DICOM data and external software dependencies, including MATLAB and Gurobi, remain subject to their own licenses, governance, and use requirements.
+The DICOM examples and external dependencies remain subject to their own licenses, governance, and use requirements.